1) As discussed above, unclean teeth is a common reason for bad breath.

 to drink and offering a wide variety of chew toys - that are thrown away when dirtied and replaced - can also help a great deal.

-3) Medical Conditions.
+3) Health Conditions.

 There are a variety of health conditions